mpolinsky/TopicDig/README.md

 * **Cross-article information access**
-    * Information that's related and that paints a picture can be broken across multiple articles from different times...There are more stories lying latent in the told stories.
+    * Separate articles contain information that's related and that paints a picture can be broken across multiple articles from different times.
+There are more stories lying latent across the told stories.
 * **Whole news article summarization pitfalls and windfalls.**
-    * Doing whole articles...technique and results.
+    * Many explorations of automatic summarization produce excessively short summaries or simply truncate articles.
+That loses a lot of information that skilled journalists worked to acquire.
+This application breaks articles into chunks and concatenates each chunk to better cover the source article.
 * **Community pantry principle**
-    * No free lunch but there is a community pantry.
-It only gets you so close.
-* **Evaluating summarization**
-    * Difficult to objectively evaluate summarization capability beyond a general level.
+    * In machine learning it is often said there is no free lunch -- a solution meant for one task may not work at all for another, even a seemingly similar task.
+However with transfer learning and model hubs there is a "community pantry" -- it isn't a free lunch but you may be able to adapt a "lunch" from another task without having to start from scratch.

 ## The basic interface: